coveooss/wazuh-kubernetes/README.md

 Wazuh (3.2) cluster on top of Kubernetes (tested with 1.8.6) with a working simple ELK stack.

 ## Abstract
-Wazuh best-practices recommend to deploy multiple instances of the Wazuh manager so the manager can support a larger amount of events and can be fault tolerant.
+Wazuh best practices recommend to deploy multiple instances of the Wazuh manager so it can support a larger amount of events and can be fault tolerant.
 * `Master` node - intended to expose the Wazuh API, manage agents registration
 * `Client` nodes - intended to receive agents events

-Based on that, we are demonstrating that it's possible to deploy the Wazuh cluster in a Kubernetes cluster on top of AWS.
-Master and client nodes are all behind an internal AWS elastic load balancer, so the events from agents are all dispatched to each nodes available in the cluster.
-Also, Kubernetes is assuring the cluster to stay up as much as possible.
+Based on that, we demonstrate that it's possible to deploy the Wazuh cluster in a Kubernetes cluster on top of AWS.
+Master and client nodes are all behind an internal AWS elastic load balancer, so the events from agents are all dispatched to every available nodes in the cluster.
+Kubernetes will ensure that the cluster stays highly available.

 This repository is using Docker images from the [wazuh-docker](https://github.com/wazuh/wazuh-docker) repository.
 A simple `kompose convert -f docker-compose.yml` helped a lot to build this Kubernetes example!

 ## Pre-requisites
-* Kubernetes cluster (tested with v1.8.6) on top of [AWS](https://aws.amazon.com/). [kops](https://github.com/kubernetes/kops) is a nice tool to deploy such cluster.
+* A Kubernetes cluster (tested with v1.8.6) on top of [AWS](https://aws.amazon.com/).
+The Kubernetes documentation is recommending [kops](https://kubernetes.io/docs/getting-started-guides/kops/) to install Kubernetes in AWS.
   * You should be able to create Persistent Volumes on top of AWS EBS when using a volumeClaimTemplates in a Kubernetes StatefulSet.
   * You should be able to create a record set in AWS Route 53 from a Kubernetes LoadBalancer.
-* ...
+* Having more than one Kubernetes node, otherwise, Wazuh manager client nodes won't be able to boot due to the podAntiAffinity policy.

 ## Deploy
 First, you need to deploy Kubernetes YAML files in the [base](base) folder: